mohammadmjn/AWS-Restful-API/README.md

 ### Install AWS CLI

-If you already have installed pip, you can install the <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html">AWS CLI</a> (Command Line Interface) by using the following command:
+If you already have installed pip, you can install the <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html">AWS CLI</a> (Command Line Interface) using the following command:

 ```bash:
 $ pip install awscli --upgrade --user